emilia-szymanska/android_UDP_control/README.md

 - button `NEXT` is enabled after a confirmation from the server (message "OK") and allows to change the view to the one from `arrow_view.xml`.

 ## Credits
-Immages used in this project were taken from Google Creative Commons.
+Images used in this project were taken from Google Creative Commons.